markbastian/clojure-club/README.md

 ## Problems/Topics

-#### clj-http
+#### September 26<sup>th</sup>, 2019: [clj-http](https://github.com/dakrone/clj-http)
-From Mark: At this meeting we’re going to talk about using the clj-http client library (and perhaps others like cljs-ajax) as a general purpose tool for getting data from any web site or service.
+From Mark: At this meeting we’re going to talk about using the [clj-http client library](https://github.com/dakrone/clj-http) (and perhaps others like cljs-ajax) as a general purpose tool for getting data from any web site or service.
 Topics include:

 *	The basics
 *	Gotchas